-Dear Mr. Cohen:
+Dear Mr. Maier:

+This letter responds to your request to the National Indian Gaming Commission ("NIGC") to review and approve the Graton Rancheria Gaming Ordinance, enacted by the Graton Rancheria Tribal Council by Resolution 08-13 on June 13, 2008, and received by the NIGC on June 19, 2008.

-This letter responds to your request to the National Indian Gaming Commission (NIGC) for the review and approval of the Table Bluff Reservation - Wiyot Tribe Gaming Ordinance No. 08-03 adopted November 8, 2003.
-This letter constitutes such approval under the Indian Gaming Regulatory Act (IGRA).
-It is important to note that the gaming ordinance is approved for gaming only on Indian lands, as defined in the IGRA, over which the Tribe has jurisdiction.
+This letter constitutes approval of the Gaming Ordinance under the Indian Gaming Regulatory Act ("IGRA").
+It is important to note, however, that approval is granted for gaming only on Indian lands, as defined in IGRA, over which the Graton Rancheria exercises jurisdiction,